kyleryer/Store-Inventory-Project/README.md

 - Created buyProductSuccess.html template and all lines were written to display message that a product purchase was successful
 - Created buyProductFailed.html template and all lines were written to display message that a product purchase failed

-### G.  Modify the parts to track maximum and minimum inventory by doing the following:
+### E.  Modify the parts to track maximum and minimum inventory by doing the following:
 ####  •  Add additional fields to the part entity for maximum and minimum inventory.
 ####  •  Modify the sample inventory to include the maximum and minimum fields.
 ####  •  Add to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values.